 - Got a green thumb?
 Herb gardens are fairly easy to grow in the summer and a fun family activity.
 Other summer vegetables are great to plant in early spring and nurture through the summer.
 Upon harvest time, take pride in eating a salad or side from vegetables grown in your garden or pickle so you can enjoy through colder months.

 These are just some of the ways you can save this summer.
 Have a go-to summer saver?
-Let our financial planners know and we’ll share it on our Facebook page.
+Let our financial advisors know and we’ll share it on our Facebook page.

 Morris Financial Concepts, Inc. is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about Morris Financial including our investment strategies, fees and objectives can be found in our ADV Part 2, which is available upon request.
 MFC-18-01